Funding the Next Generation

 Our accelerators are engaged philanthropists.
 Through our annual livestream-pitch event, our members have the opportunity to cast their vote for the project they feel the most passionate about, and ultimately see the difference their contribution makes.

 How It Works

 ($50,000 in 2022)

 Applications reviewed and finalists selected by UMDF Scientific and Medical Advisory Board

 3-5 finalists prepare “fast pitches” to be broadcast live at UMDF Symposium

-Each accelerator casts one vote for the project they feel most passionate about
+casts a vote for the project they feel most passionate about

 Prize awarded to winner

-Right now… a scientist believes his innovation may bring about an end to Leigh’s Syndrome.
+Right now… a scientist believes his innovation may bring about an end to Leigh syndrome.

 Right now… people affected by mitochondrial disease need energy…and YOUR energy can help….but we need to go fast.